History

 Rajotte’s early experiments involved perfecting techniques to isolate and preserve islet cells, even employing cryopreservation methods (freezing cells for later use).

 By 1981, he and colleague Dr. Garth Warnock had successfully isolated pure islets from dog pancreases, proving it was possible to extract these cells intact.
-To translate these advances into a cure, Rajotte founded the Islet Transplantation Group at UAlberta in 1982, assembling a team of surgeons, immunologists and scientists dedicated to islet research.
+To translate these advances into a cure, Rajotte founded the Islet Transplantation Group at the University of Alberta in 1982, assembling a team of surgeons, immunologists and scientists dedicated to islet research.

 Before the international recognition, Dr. Ray Rajotte was a young researcher driven by scientific curiosity